Elrhino/toaster_launcher/tutorial_part1.md

 }
 ```

 As you might have guess, the View implements `LauncherPresenter.MyView` which does not exists yet.
 We will get into that shortly.
-But first, we need to talk about *UiBinder*.
-[UiBinders](TODO) allow you to declare your HTML and GWT Widgets in XML format.
+But first, we need to talk about UiBinder.
+[UiBinders][uibinder] allow you to declare your HTML and GWT Widgets in XML format.
 So a View that uses a UiBinder will actually be composed of 2 files, a Java file containing your View class and a XML file containing your HTML.

 Now all you have to do is to declare an interface extending UiBinder, like we did in the example above, and create a new XML file named after the View.
 So in this case, we'll create `LauncherView.ui.xml`.